-Prior to their expiration in October 2013, we were, through our principal operating subsidiary, SG Building, party to employment agreements with Paul Galvin, our Chief Executive Officer, Stevan Armstrong, our President and Chief Operating Officer and Jennifer Strumingher, our Chief Administrative Officer, each dated October 26, 2010 (the "SGB Employment Agreements").
-Mr. Galvin's agreement is for a term of three (3) years with a base salary of \$240,000 per year.
-As of June 1, 2012 Mr. Galvin's base salary was decreased to \$214,000 per year.
-Mr. Armstrong's agreement is for a term of three (3) years with a base salary of \$150,000 per year.
-As of June 1, 2012, Mr. Armstrong's base salary was decreased to \$133,000 per year.
-Ms. Strumingher's agreement is for a term of three (3) years with a base salary of \$100,000 per year.
-As of June 1, 2012, Ms. Strumingher's base salary was decreased to \$888,000 per year.
-Subsequently, in March 2013, Ms. Strumingher's base salary went back to \$100,000 per year.
-In addition, each of the officers may be entitled to receive a discretionary bonus as determined by our Board of Directors.
-All of the SGB Employment Agreements expired in accordance with their terms and the Company is in the process of negotiating new agreements with Mr. Galvin and Ms. Strumingher.
+Prior to their expiration in October 2013, we were, through our principal operating subsidiary, SG Building, party to employment agreements with Paul Galvin, our Chief Executive Officer, Stevan Armstrong, our President and Chief Operating Officer and Jennifer Strumingher, our former Chief Administrative Officer, each dated October 26, 2010 (the "SGB Employment Agreements").
+Mr. Galvin's agreement was for a term of three (3) years with a base salary of \$150,000 per year.
+Ms. Strumingher's agreement was for a term of three (3) years with a base salary of \$150,000 per year.
+In addition, each of the officers were entitled to receive a discretionary bonus as determined by our Board of Directors.
+All of the SGB Employment Agreements expired in accordance with their terms and the Company is in the process of negotiating new agreements with Mr. Galvin and Mr. Armstrong.